top of page

 (She would like to go on record and say she was a bit of a nincompoop when she was fourteen.)

 However, as a life-long fan of all-things spooky, the addition of "zombies" within the title intrigued Sarah, so she thought she’d give it a watch.
 If nothing else, it would be good for a laugh.
-And she was right—the gory hordes of the undead indeed put a smile on her face, as well as the movie’s A-list cast, including Lily James, Sam Riley, and Douglas Booth.
+And she was right—the gory hordes of the undead indeed brought a smile to her face, as well as the movie’s A-list cast, including Lily James, Sam Riley, and Douglas Booth.

 Imagine her horror, however, when her favorite part of the film turned out to be the love story between Elizabeth Bennet and Mr. Darcy.
 Sarah swooned when Elizabeth and Darcy dueled all the way through the latter’s first ill-worded marriage proposal.
 She watched with tears in her eyes as Darcy proclaimed his love for Elizabeth a second time: “What you said to me on Hingham Bridge… It gave me hope that your feelings towards me may have changed.
 However, one word from you now will silence me forever.
 You are the love of my life, Elizabeth Bennet.
 So I ask you now, half in anguish, half in hope: will you do me the great, great honor of taking me for your husband?”